To access the Home Education Hub programmes a young person must be the equivalent age of students going into Year 10 or Year 11.

 We currently use AQA for GCSE English Language and Combined Science, Pearson Edexcel for GCSE Maths and OCR for GCSE History.

-What is the English, is it just language?
+What is English, is it just language?

-Yes, the GCSE is English Language
+Yes, the GCSE is the English Language

 The Home Education Hub programme aims to provide students with a curriculum that will enable them to progress in their chosen directions, which will be diverse.
-We have aimed to provide as much breadth as possible within the limit of how many subjects we can offer, while covering the most necessary requirements for future study.
+We have aimed to provide as much breadth as possible within the limit of how many subjects we can offer while covering the most necessary requirements for future study.

 Can they select Art instead?